brucou/kingly/ADR/API.md

 There is thus no longer a need to clone the machine produced by a factory.
 Cloning the state is what we actually want.
 The machine itself, i.e. its definition should be immutable: we are not changing the machine, only its state.

 This is a subjective point but I believe that the functional interface works best for the current, and leaves the flexibility to switch to another design later on, should the need occur.

+Additionally, the pure functional interface is useful to folks who wants to store the machine state out-of-process, and also for testing, to avoid recreating and rerunning a test sequence to put a machine back in a given state.